donariumdebbie/CS231n-2017-Summary/README-KR.md

 - **PixelRNN** 과 **PixelCNN**

-  - In a full visible belief network we use the chain rule to decompose likelihood of an image x into product of 1-d distributions
+  - (FVBN)In a full visible belief network we use the chain rule to decompose likelihood of an image x into product of 1-d distributions
     - `p(x) = sum(p(x[i]| x[1]x[2]....x[i-1]))`
     - Where p(x) is the Likelihood of image x and x[i] is Probability of i’th pixel value given all previous pixels.
   - To solve the problem we need to maximize the likelihood of training data but the distribution is so complex over pixel values.